victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 int oops = strlen(dangling);
 {{< /highlight >}} Although it might seem syntetic example, there are some practical use cases like sending the `std::string` content using WinAPI `SendMessage` or `PostMessage`.
 While `SendMessage` is synchronous and fine, `PostMessage` will result in a dangling pointer being stored and used later.

 I believe we can do better: provide an access to `data()` in a way that significantly reduces the likelihood of misuse and the occurrence of dangling references.
+We'll try to address the performance considerations as well.

 ## A ref-qualified member function